ISECS - International Society for Eighteenth-Century Studies

 In July 1963, Besterman also inaugurated the “first international congress on the Enlightenment” which was held in Geneva and nearby Coppet.
 The Congress was bilingual (English and French) and brought together some 200 scholars working on the eighteenth century.
 It was remembered for its fruitful atmosphere and for the splendour of its organization.

-Shortly after the Congress, the first National Societies for Eighteenth-Century Studies were created: in 1964 the French Society (SFEDS); in 1969 the American (ASECS); and in 1971 both the British (BSECS) and Canadian (CSECS).
+Shortly after the Congress, the first Affiliated Societies for Eighteenth-Century Studies were created: in 1964 the French Society (SFEDS); in 1969 the American (ASECS); and in 1971 both the British (BSECS) and Canadian (CSECS).
 In 1967, the International Society for Eighteenth-Century Studies (ISECS) was also established, its first president being Robert Shackleton.
 In 1971, Theodore Besterman moved to England and created the Voltaire Foundation, in partnership with the University of Oxford, which undertook the financial management of ISECS.

 Following the first International Congress on the Enlightenment (ICE) at Geneva, an unbroken sequence of international gatherings has been held every four years.
-The next one, the 15th, will take place in Edinburgh in July 2019 on the theme of “Enlightenment Identities”.
 It illustrates the success of this field over the last 55 years.
 It is a tribute not only to Besterman’s original vision but to the internationalism that is so particularly associated with the eighteenth century.

 2. ISECS AIMS